-COO will:
+The Facilities Manager will:

-- carry out or arrange to have carried out a fire safety risk assessment on each of the school buildings to ensure that the school's facilities are compliant; and reduce the risk of fire incidences by carrying out appropriate task risk assessments - provide appropriate instruction and training for all school staff on the action to be taken to protect people and property including regular fire evacuation practices for all the school - ensure that all young learners, contractors, visitors and third-party hirers are made aware of and comply with the school's fire procedures - identify any special risks, e.g. the storage of hazardous materials, and put in place appropriate procedures to minimise the risks - liaise with third parties; the emergency services, and the school's insurers to ensure that best practice for fire prevention and procedures is in place - monitor and review this policy on a regular basis so as to ensure that any new risk or alteration to regulations is addressed
+- ensure that all means of escape are properly maintained, kept free from obstruction and available for safe and effective use at all times; and that the means of escape have adequate emergency lighting. - provide and maintain in working order all fire-fighting appliances and devices including: - a) fire detection and alarm systems. - b) emergency lighting systems. - c) fire-fighting equipment. - d) notices and signage relating to fire procedures. - e) means of escape, taking into account the needs of any disabled users. - carry out or arrange to have carried out a fire safety risk assessment on each of the school buildings to ensure that the school's facilities are compliant; and reduce the risk of fire incidences by carrying out appropriate task risk assessments. - provide appropriate instruction and training for all school staff on the action to be taken to protect people and property including regular fire evacuation practices for all the school. - ensure that all staff, students, contractors, visitors and third-party hirers are made aware of and comply with the school's fire procedures. - identify any special risks, e.g., the storage of hazardous materials, and put in place appropriate procedures to minimise the risks. - liaise with third parties; the emergency services, and the school's insurers to ensure that best practice for fire prevention and procedures is in place. - monitor and review this policy on a regular basis so as to ensure that any new risk or alteration to regulations is addressed.